Zplusdragon/PLIP/README.md

 | **PLIP+Rethink**|85.56/87.63| 82.09/88.12| 81.87/81.53
 | **PLIP+VTB** |86.03/**88.14**| 83.24/88.57 |83.64/**81.78**
 | **PLIP+Label2Label** |**86.12**/88.08 |**84.36**/**88.63**| **83.77**/81.49

-## Codes on Downstream Tasks
-The codes on downstream tasks will be released soon.

 ## Reference
 If you use PLIP in your research, please cite it by the following BibTeX entry: